Kong/insomnia-docs/docs/insomnia/unit-testing.md

 1. Open [DevTools](/insomnia/introduction-to-plugins#debug-in-the-insomnia-app).
 1. Open the **console** tab.
 It should be open by default.

-You can now `console.log` values in our unit test to the console.
+You can now `console.log` values in your unit test to the console.

 Manually add the following JavaScript to an individual test.
 Access the JavaScript code editor by clicking the left-side dropdown arrow on a test.